Firewalls, WAF, IDS, IPS, and Proxies

 | 3 | Internet | Web | TCP 443 | Allow |

-A company wants to detect suspicious traffic but cannot risk the control blocking legitimate production packets.
+A company must detect suspicious traffic but cannot risk a control dropping legitimate production packets.
 Which deployment best fits?

 A web application is receiving SQL injection and cross-site scripting attempts.
 Which control is most directly designed to inspect and block these HTTP-layer attacks?